 Billed as the beating Latin heart of Hong Kong, Picada regularly pulsates every week with live music, partying and dancing throughout.
 But, does the food match the festivities?

 In the mood for a special kinda dinner this week?
-Luckily, you just happen to be living in one of the best foodie cities, and you can try fresh delicious seafood at Anchor’s, mouth-watering burgers at Crafty Cow or Indian-inspired dishes at Blacksalt.
-We had the pleasure of trying out Latin American restaurant Picada in its newest location atop LKF in Wyndham Street recently, and the soulful dishes made their way into our hearts.
+Luckily, you just happen to be living in one of the best foodie cities, and you can try mod-Oz cuisine at Hue, mouth-watering dishes at Falafel TLV or late-night Japanese at Fukuro.
+We had the pleasure of trying out Latin American restaurant Picada in its location atop LKF in Wyndham Street recently, and the soulful dishes made their way into our hearts.

 The menu at Picada lends itself well to enjoying the experience with friends.
 You’ll find a bar and DJ on the terrace, live music in the main area and well proportioned colourful dishes.